rwdr0/personal-site/src/pages/blog/wasm-serverless.md

 ---

-**Ready to experience true serverless?** Start with the [WebAssembly System Interface (WASI)](https://wasi.dev/) and prepare to have your mind blown by what serverless computing should have been all along.
+**Ready to experience true serverless?** Check out [this project](/projects/neuromancer) where I run neural networks in the browser with WebAssembly.